Discover Julian Duval’s Personal Botanic Garden

 Gallery of Julian's Plants

 These are favorites from my recent visit, but obviously Julian has many more.
-If you'd like to learn and see more from this remarkable plantsman, I'd love an excuse to go back.
+If you'd like more from this remarkable plantsman, I'd love an excuse to go back.
 LMK in the comments!

 Related info on this site